ialbert/bio/docs/index.md

 ---
 # Welcome to `bio`

-> The software is currently under development.
-It is operational but not fully vetted.

 `bio` - command-line utilities to make bioinformatics explorations more enjoyable.

 `bio` streamlines the tedious bioinformatics and lets users quickly answer questions such as:

-- How do I access a sequence for a viral genome?
+- *How do I access a sequence for a viral genome?*
-- How do I obtain the biological annotation of data?
+- *How do I obtain the biological annotation of data?*
-- How do I get the coding sequence for a specific gene?
+- *How do I get the coding sequence for a specific gene?*
-- What are the differences between two sequences?
+- *What are the differences between two sequences?*
-- What is the lineage of SARS-COV-2?
+- *What is the lineage of SARS-COV-2?*
-- What are minisatellites and  microsatellites?
+- *What are minisatellites and  microsatellites?*
-- ... and many other tasks ...

 `bio` combines and represents data from different sources: [GenBank][genbank], [Gene Ontology][go], [Sequence Ontology][so], [NCBI Taxonomy][taxonomy] and [Short Read Archive][sra] through a unified interface.
 Having access to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.